MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 > [!NOTE]
 >
 > - The toolbar appears only when the video feed for the Dynamics 365 Guides user is active.
-> - The toolbar is disabled if the Dynamics 365 Guides user is not ready to receive annotations and files (for example, the user's outgoing video feed is disabled, the user temporarily loses tracking, or Guides is not in the foreground).
+> - The toolbar is disabled if the Dynamics 365 Guides user isn't ready to receive annotations and files (for example, the user's outgoing video feed is disabled, the user temporarily loses tracking, or Guides isn't in the foreground).
 > - The toolbar is disabled if the same Guides user is connected from Teams and Dynamics 365 Guides at the same time, regardless of the device used.

 ### Start annotations